uesp/skyedit/ReadMe.txt

 				a guaranteed new and unused value.
 	  Note that with the current implementation these commands operate around a speed of 25 records/second so beware when selecting a large number of records to update.
+	- Fixed bad file record count in TES4 header when saving.

 0.05alpha - 17 January 2021